spp. in: |

 The text suggested either Anisomorpha buprestoides or Anisomorpha monstrosa induced temporary blindness.

-Please note that A. monstrosa is a Central American species and has not been documented along the Gulf Coast as the email suggests.
+Note that A. monstrosa is a Central American species and has not been documented along the Gulf Coast as the email suggested.

-The two of the attached photos (including the one labeled "nasty walking stick1.jpg") circulating with this email are the same images as the first two stick photos posted HERE.
-The image of the thin walkingstick on the branch is also posted (and correctly identified) HERE
+The two of the attached photos (including the one labeled "nasty walking stick1.jpg") circulating with this email are the same images as the first two stick photos posted HERE

 Despite the email's misidentified photos and the lack of specifics, the following two native U.S. species are in fact of some medical importance: